AceCentre/RelayKeys/docs/en/developers/contributing.md

 git pull origin new-feature
 ```

-In this case, the word `origin` is refered to as a _remote_.
+In this case, the word `origin` is referred to as a _remote_.
 It's basically nothing more than a name for the full git url you cloned the project from:

 ```bash
 git push origin master